Open Faculty Positions

 Positions currently open:

-The School of Historical, Philosophical and Religious Studies at Arizona State University invites applications for its faculty associate pool for the 23-24 academic year.
-These positions are one-semester appointments, part-time, non- benefits eligible with no tenure implications.
-Successful candidates will deliver face-to-face and/or online courses.
+The School of Historical, Philosophical and Religious Studies (SHPRS) at Arizona State University invites applications for its faculty associate pool for the 2024-25 academic year.

 Required qualifications: